hirosystems/docs/docs/stacksjs-starters.md

 ---
-title: Stacks.js Starter Templates
+title: Stacks.js Starters
 description: The fastest way to start a new JavaScript project using Stacks.js
 ---

-import StartComponent from '../src/components/StartComponent';
+import StacksjsStartersComponent from '../src/components/StacksjsStartersComponent';

-# Stacks.js Starter ⚡️
+# Stacks.js Starters ⚡️

 The fastest way to start a new JavaScript project using Stacks.js — web3 here we come!
 The form below let's you generate a new project with a few clicks.